|Nutritional Guidelines (per serving)|

 - 1 tablespoon cornstarch mixed with 2 tablespoons water

-- To prepare the sauce, combine the ingredients in a bowl and set aside.
+To prepare the sauce, combine the chili oil, garlic, ginger, spring onions, soy sauce and water in a bowl and set aside.